 There are various advantages of using the tool such as it repair corrupted/damaged .accdb and .mdb files, restore each and every data and such as tables, queries, indexes, relations, etc. This tool also help you in restoring data from password protected form and lot more.

-Well the data type mismatch in criteria expression in MS Access creates issues in which query starts joining fields that have different data types.
+Well the data type mismatch in criteria expression Access creates issues in which query starts joining fields that have different data types.
 So, check out the query design and make sure that the joined fields have the same data type.
-Try all the mentioned fixes of this post and get easy relief from this type mismatch in expression access error.
+Try all the mentioned fixes of this post and get easy relief from this type mismatch in expression Access error.

 And don’t forget to share your experiences after trying the fixes..!

 You Might Also Be Interested In: